AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-58163-price-rule-does-not-apply-discount-from-the-matching-customer-segment-without-coupon-code.md

    * With the condition to match with the visitor customer segment.

 1. Create a simple product.
-1. Open [!DNL Storefront] as guest.
+1. Open storefront as a guest.
 1. Add one simple product to cart.
 1. Go to shopping cart.